 Diamond Skills Baseball Camps: Washington DC and Bethesda, Maryland area.
 Offers winter camps for high school players.
 Lists coaches and professional teams that have attended in the past but does not indicate which are currently expected to attend.

 Quakes Baseball Academy: California.
-Provides list of colleges expected to attend.
+Provides list of colleges and coaches expected to attend.
+Also has academic camp.

 Showtime Sports: Wisconsin, Minnesota.
-Lists colleges and scouts.
+Lists colleges and scouts but not specific coaches.